RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 ```

 # Advanced concepts
-We don't know if the concepts we suggests are really that advanced, but we believe that they may be helpful.
+We don't know if the concepts we suggest are really that advanced, but we believe that they may be helpful.
 Besides introducing those concepts, we tried to back them up with some examples, presented in Jupyter notebooks

 ## What is a Jupyter Notebook
 A Jupyter Notebook is a Textfile, similar to this one, but besides layouted text, it allows you to include program code that can be executed.
 You can start a Jupyter Notebook by entering `jupyter notebook <path_to_the_notebook>` into the WinPython Command Prompt of your Python installation.
-It will take some time and than open in your browser.
+It will take some time and then open it in your browser.
 The Jupyter Notebooks reside in the same folder of the git Repository as this file.
 Before you start it, make sure you got the latest version by pulling from the repository.

 ## Plan before you code
 Yes, you probably have heard that before, and yes, each of us also started coding before thinking.
 Most time it is a bad decision, because it costs you time, you run into errors you would have avoided otherwise and maintaining the code is difficult.

 So before you code, you should have a goal, for example: I want to plot the measured temperature data of two measurements.
-So than, what are your steps:
+So, what are your steps:

 - Reading the data from the measurement file into python
 - handle the data (even if temperatures where measured, you may want to check for measurement errors, missing data etc.)